 - 4 ounces goat cheese

-- Add potatoes and water to the Instant Pot.
+- Add potatoes, water, and half the salt to the Instant Pot.

 - Seal the lid and turn the steam valve to the sealing position.